temporalio/edu-102-typescript-code/exercises/testing-code/README.md

 ## Part A: Running a Test

-We have provided a unit test for the `TranslateTerm` Activity to get you started.
+We have provided a unit test for the `translateTerm` Activity to get you started.
 This test verifies that the Activity correctly translates the term "Hello" to German.
-Take a moment to study the test, which you'll find in the `activity_test.go` file.
+Take a moment to study the test, which you'll find in the `src/mocha/activities.test.ts` file.
 Since the test runs the Activity, which in turn calls the microservice to do the translation, you'll begin by starting that.